 International flights will land in Auckland, the North Island’s largest city.
 Auckland is home to only 1.3 million people and yet is the most populated centre in New Zealand and also the commercial heart of the country.

+This was one of the first cities in my long term travel adventure and it was a great way to start.
 We stayed in a beautiful house overlooking the Auckland bay area with stunning views comparable to standing behind Scarlett Johansson on the up escalator, let’s just say Auckland is a good looking city offering fantastic accommodation.
 ‘Aucklandiens’ be gentle but let’s be honest, it’s really another Australian city.
 The crowded suburbs, footpaths and streets remind me so much of Sydney, oh yeh, they both also have massive-ass bridges that even look like they were designed by the same guy.
 Auckland has a friendly chilled vibe that I found was echoed across the country and the bay area was home to a good few hostels, shops, restaurants and more funky little bars than I could ever hope to visit in the 2 days we had there so definitely worth a bit of time.
 The various ferries are a fantastic and cheap way to get around the bay area and many islands (in fact in some cases they are the only way!).